 On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out that the unknown ship was from a friendly country, but two other intercepted ships were Japanese freighters hauling scrap metal to Japan.

 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.
 The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
 At 3:00 P.M., most of the soldiers were taken by bus to Ft.
 Stotsenburg.
 Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks.

-The tanks and half-tracks were ordered to the perimeter of Clark Field, on December 1, at all times, two crew members remained with their vehicles and received their meals from food trucks.
-The morning of December 8, the company commanders were called to the radio room and told of the attack on Pearl Harbor.
+On the morning of December 8, the company commanders were called to the radio room and told of the attack on Pearl Harbor.
 They were ordered to bring their tank companies up to full strength around the airfield.

 All morning long, the sky was filled with American planes.
 At noon, the planes landed, to be refueled, and the pilots went to lunch.
 The planes were lined up in a straight line outside their mess hall.
 At 12:45, as the tankers were eating lunch two formations totaling 54 planes approached the airfield from the north.
 When bombs began exploding on the runways, they knew the planes were Japanese.